TransatAR-Dev-Team/TranslatAR/README.md

 5. Download Unity version `2023.3.62f1` from the pop up.
 It should be the reccomended version.

-6. In the pop up, select *Android build support" to be installed as well.
+6. In the pop up, select *Android build support* and all subitems to be installed as well.

 7. Click *Install*.
 This may take a while to download.